Treszyk/youtube_video_downloader/README.md

 This project is licensed under the GPL v3 License.

-## FFmpeg Notice

-This application includes FFmpeg executables, which are licensed under the LGPL.
-You are free to replace the FFmpeg executables with your own compatible versions.
-For more information, please see the `FFMPEG_LICENSE` file included in this package.

 ## Features:
 - Download YouTube videos by pasting the video URL.
 - Keep track of downloaded videos in the history section.